Kartapuce/kartapuce.github.io/_architecture/infrastructure as code.md

 {% include gallery id="gallery1" type="center" %}

 Our system administrator here at Kartapuce, John, never deploys any configuration host by host anymore. :zzz: Instead, John uses Ansible ad-hoc commands to natively perform on several hosts the tasks that are rarely repeated.
-But above all, John relies on Ansible playbooks written in YAML format to configure the IT systems. :sunglasses: Playbooks use a **procedural (declarative) approach** to describe step-by-step the list of instructions that need to be achieved.
+But above all, John relies on Ansible playbooks written in YAML format to configure the IT systems. :sunglasses: Playbooks use a **procedural (imperative) approach** to describe step-by-step the list of instructions that need to be achieved.
 Since Ansible is **idempotent**, executing a playbook several times won’t create any inconsistency: Ansible discards the tasks already achieved, and only performs the tasks that permit to reach the intended state.

 {% include gallery id="gallery2" type="center" %}